-The vastly experienced Henry Despard had now arrived as the new commander of all British troops in New Zealand.
-Keen to cash in on Hōne Heke’s setback at Te Ahuahu, he assembled the largest British force yet seen in New Zealand and moved on Te Ruki Kawiti’s new pā at Ōhaeawai.
+The vastly experienced Henry Despard had now arrived to command all the British troops in New Zealand.
+Keen to cash in on Hōne Heke’s setback at Te Ahuahu, he assembled the largest British force yet seen in the colony and moved to attack Te Ruki Kawiti’s new pā at Ōhaeawai.

-Despard had 615 men and five cannon available for the assault on a garrison of little more than 100 warriors.
+Despard had 615 men and five cannon available for the assault on little more than 100 warriors.
 The pā was bombarded for a week from 24 June 1845.
 Despard hoped to both break down the defences and demoralise the defenders.

 An outer fence (pekerangi) concealed the pā’s real strength.
 While it appeared flimsy, the pekerangi’s flax matting easily absorbed musket shot and concealed the more substantial inner fence made of heavy logs.
 It also slowed down the assault party.
 Its function has been compared with that of barbed wire in 20th-century battles.

 Despard considered withdrawing until he heard from his Māori allies that Kawiti planned to abandon the pā.
 Sensing an opportunity to salvage something from the situation, he ordered shelling to recommence on 10 July.
 When Kawiti withdrew next day, Despard argued that the prospect of another British assault had been too much for the defenders.
 The British occupied an empty pā and duly proclaimed victory.
 Few saw this as anything other than a victory for Kawiti.